Taut foliations from knot diagrams: Proof of the main theorem

+We first define, in \Cref{subsec: the branched surface Bbar}, a branched surface $\overline{B}$ in the exterior of $L$ that has two \emph{meridional cusps} (as in \Cref{def: cusps}) on a torus parallel to $\partial \nu K_0$, and that intersects the boundary components corresponding to $K_1, \dots, K_n$ in a train track realising the rational multislope $(\frac{1}{k_1}, \dots, \frac{1}{k_n})$.
+Then, in \Cref{subsec: more than 4 elements} we modify $\overline{B}$ to produce a branched surface $B$ suitable for constructing the desired foliations.

-We now suppose that $\mathcal{S}$ has at most $4$ elements.
-Equivalently, there are at most $4$ vertices in $\mathcal{G}_g\cup \mathcal{G}_r$.
-Recall that these vertices coincide with the complementary regions of the graph $\Gamma$, constructed as in Figure \ref{fig: Gamma intro}.
-We start by observing that if $D$ is a diagram such that the corresponding graph $\Gamma$ has at most $4$ complementary regions, then the fully augmented link $L$ associated to $D$ has at most $2$ crossing circles.
-Also recall from Section \ref{sec: intro} the graph $\Gamma'$, obtained by collapsing the red arcs in $\Gamma$ as in Figure \ref{fig: Gamma' intro} and notice that the number of vertices in $\Gamma'$ coincides with the number of crossing circles of $L$.
+We first observe that we have already proven \Cref{thm: main theorem} in the case when there are at most $4$ vertices in $\mathcal{G}_g\cup \mathcal{G}_r$.
+Recall that, by definition, the vertices of $\mathcal{G}_g \cup \mathcal{G}_r$ coincide with the complementary regions of the graph $\Gamma$, constructed as in the left side of \Cref{fig: Gamma' intro}.
+The next lemma shows that if $D$ is a diagram such that the corresponding graph $\Gamma$ has at most $4$ complementary regions, then the fully augmented link $L$ associated to $D$ has at most $2$ crossing circles.

+Recall, from \Cref{sec: intro}, the graph $\Gamma'$, obtained by collapsing the blue arcs in $\Gamma$ as in the right side of \Cref{fig: Gamma' intro}, and notice that the number of vertices in $\Gamma'$ coincides with the number of crossing circles of $L$.

 \begin{lemma} Suppose that $\Gamma$ has at most $4$ complementary regions.
 Then the graph $\Gamma'$ has at most two vertices. \end{lemma} \begin{proof} The proof is a simple computation with Euler characteristics.
 The graph $\Gamma'$ defines a cell decomposition of $S^2$ and therefore we have: